wonma/My-Learning-Tracker/log.md

 &nbsp;
 :small_orange_diamond: Learned what?
-- Had to review **'reduce', 'sum'** method to solve Santa quiz in the teacher's way.
+- Had to review **'reduce', 'some'** method to solve Santa quiz in the teacher's way.

 &nbsp;
 &nbsp;